How To Mentally Master Any and Every WOD

-What I teach my athletes in the Inner Athlete Performance Camp is the concept of the Performance Arch.
+What I teach my athletes in the Digital Mindset Gym is the concept of the Performance Arch.
 The concept of arches in training has been made popular by Julien Pineau, but here's a quick description.

 An arch is the strongest shape in nature, if the pressure is balanced from both sides equally.
 If the pressure sits too far on one side or the other, the arch will collapse.
 To prevent it collapsing, we would have to brace out against the arch with extra support.
 That 'brace' is your mindset.

 We can view workouts through the arch analogy.
 On one side of the arch, we have powerful, less technical movements such as throwing a sandbag as high over your head as possible.
 On the other side, we have highly technical movements with a lower power output.
 The most extreme example of this is something like kundalini yoga.